SciFin-Team/SciFin/README.md

 ## Summary

 The SciFin package is a Python package designed to gather and develop methods for scientific studies and financial services.
 It originates from the observation that numerous methods developed in scientific fields (such as mathematics, physics, biology and climate sciences) have direct applicability in finance and that, conversely, multiple methods developed in finance can benefit science.

 The development goal of this package is to offer a toolbox that can be used to derive specific applications both in research and business.
 Its purpose is not only to bring these fields together, but also to increase interoperability between them, helping science turn into business and finance to get new insights from science.
+Some functions will thus be neutral to any scientific or economic fields, while others will be more specialized for precise tasks.
+The motivationg behind this design is to provide tools that perform advanced tasks without depending on too many parameters.

 ## Contents